Study Tour: Medieval Spain

-In this spring course, two-week study tour and interdisciplinary capstone, participants will walk the route, and meet each day for lectures and discussion of the medieval and pre-modern monuments along the route.
-The group will meet periodically during the spring 2017 semester to discuss reading assignments, make presentations and prepare for the walk.
-An essay is required at the end of the course.
+In this spring course, two-week study tour, and interdisciplinary capstone, participants will walk the route, and meet each day for lectures and discussion of the medieval and pre-modern monuments along the route.
+The group will meet periodically during the spring semester to discuss reading assignments, make presentations and prepare for the walk.
+A final project is required at the end of the course.

-Fordham College students may gain four credits for this course and may apply the credits earned for this course (MVST 4998) to meet the core interdisciplinary capstone requirement, or as a free elective (no matter what their major), or toward majors/minors in Medieval Studies, History, Latin-American and Latino Studies, and American Catholic Studies.
+Fordham College students may gain four credits for this course and may apply the credits earned for this course (MVST 4998) to meet the ICC requirement, EP3 requirement, as a free elective (no matter what their major), or toward majors/minors in Medieval Studies, History, Latin American and Latino Studies, and American Catholic Studies.